DeckSettings/game-reports-steamos/README.md

   - Games from Itch.io, GOG, Epic Games, and other platforms.
   - Delisted Steam games that still have App IDs but cannot be reported on.

-👉 Deck Settings makes Steam App IDs optional.
+👉 DeckSettings makes Steam App IDs optional.
 Whether the game is from Steam or elsewhere, you can still submit a full configuration report.

 #### 5. 💬 Community Discussion and Voting

-- Deck Settings leverages GitHub's issue system to enable community interaction on game reports.
+- DeckSettings leverages GitHub's issue system to enable community interaction on game reports.
 - Users can react with a 👍 (thumbs up) to indicate that a report was helpful, allowing others to easily find reliable configurations by sorting reports based on reactions.
 - If you have alternative settings or suggestions for an existing report, you can **add comments directly** to the report for further discussion.

-👉 Deck Settings creates a dynamic platform where reports can evolve over time, reflecting the latest tips, tweaks, and troubleshooting steps from the community.
+👉 DeckSettings creates a dynamic platform where reports can evolve over time, reflecting the latest tips, tweaks, and troubleshooting steps from the community.

 ## 📝 How to Submit a Game Report

 Submitting a game report is quick and easy.
+Reports can be submitted through the [DeckVerified.Games](https://deckverified.games/) website, the official Android app, or directly on GitHub.

 ### 📄 New Report Submission: